GeetikaSh/Data-Science-Interview-Practice/Gredient Descent.md

 - **Flexibility:** Different variants of gradient descent offer a range of trade-offs between accuracy and speed, and can be adjusted to optimize the performance of a specific problem.

 ## Disadvantages of Gradient Descent
+- **Choice of learning rate:** The choice of learning rate is crucial for the convergence of gradient descent and its variants.
+Choosing a learning rate that is too large can lead to oscillations or overshooting while choosing a learning rate that is too small can lead to slow convergence or getting stuck in local minima.
+- **Sensitivity to initialization:** Gradient descent and its variants can be sensitive to the initialization of the model’s parameters, which can affect the convergence and the quality of the solution.
+- **Time-consuming:** Gradient descent and its variants can be time-consuming, especially when dealing with large datasets and high-dimensional models.
+The convergence speed can also vary depending on the variant used and the specific problem.
+- **Local optima:** Gradient descent and its variants can converge to a local minimum instead of the global minimum of the cost function, especially in non-convex problems.
+This can affect the quality of the solution, and techniques like random initialization and multiple restarts may be used to mitigate this issue.

 ---